- Amazon S3 Source

 Add or Edit a Gmail for Work Source

 As a member of one of these groups, when you create the source, you authorize the Coveo organization to read your Google account using OAuth 2.0, a protocol that authorizes access without giving your password.

 |Gmail for Work version||Latest cloud version||Following available Gmail for Work releases|

 |Searchable content types||Emails and attachments|

-Rescan or rebuild needed to capture domain, primary email and email aliases changes.
+Takes place every three hours by default.
+A rescan or rebuild is required to capture domain, primary email, and email aliases changes.

 The Gmail delegation feature isn't yet supported, meaning a user can only search the content of their mailbox even if they have access to other users' mailboxes in Gmail for Work.

-Authorize Your Coveo Cloud Organization to Access the Gmail Mailboxes of Your Users
+Authorize Your Coveo Organization to Access the Gmail Mailboxes of Your Users

 Add or Edit a Gmail for Work Source